corvus-dotnet/Corvus.Identity/Documentation/articles/getting-started-old-style.md

     config.Get<LegacyAzureServiceTokenProviderOptions>());
 ```

-With this in place, you can then write classes that take a dependency on [`IServiceIdentityMicrosoftRestTokenProviderSource`](xref:Corvus.Identity.ClientAuthentication.MicrosoftRest.IServiceIdentityMicrosoftRestTokenProviderSource), which provides a straightforward way to obtain credentials in the form required by old-style `Microsoft.Rest`-based client libraries:
+With this in place, you can then write classes that take a dependency on [`IServiceIdentityMicrosoftRestTokenProviderSource`](xref:Corvus.Identity.ClientAuthentication.MicrosoftRest.IServiceIdentityMicrosoftRestTokenProviderSource), which provides a straightforward way to obtain credentials in the form required by old-style [`Microsoft.Rest`](xref:Microsoft.Rest)-based client libraries, which you can see at the start of the `GetWebAppsAsync` method in the following example:

 ```cs
 public class UseWebAppManagementWithOldSdk